Membership CTA

 There's no theme toggle for the Membership CTA.
 The Ghost page IS the toggle — delete or unpublish membership-cta to hide the band, re-publish to bring it back.

-Two member CTAs ship in Meridian:
+Three member surfaces ship in Meridian:

 - Membership CTA (this page) — full-bleed band above the footer on every page.
 Heavy, editorial, conversion-focused.
+One offer in view at a time — a compact plan picker when you sell several.

 - Post-page member CTA — a signup invitation at the end of stories a logged-out reader can open in full.
 On members-only stories the paywall shows the prompt instead, so the two never stack.
 Copy is set via theme settings, not a Ghost page.
 See Site wide settings → Member CTA headline / body.